 As mentioned above, the growing concern over curbing economic fraud is increasing the demand for forensic accountants.
 Legislation, such as the Sarbanes-Oxley Act, has furthered this demand.
 The government has enacted these measures to help protect investors, improve financial reporting, and prevent accounting fraud.
 So this means that more organizations are seeking the services of forensic accountants to protect themselves as well as their shareholders, investors, and employees.

 Overall, accountant and auditor jobs are projected to grow in number by 10 percent in the ten-year period from 2016 to 2026.
 That amounts to approximately 140,300 jobs.
 However, industries that are closely associated with forensic accounting activities are also expected to experience growth.
 For example, the securities, commodity contracts, and other financial investments and related activities sector is expecting 19-percent job growth for accountants.
-And employment of accountants in the funds, trusts, and other financial vehicles sector is estimated to grow by more than 14 percent.****
+And employment of accountants in the funds, trusts, and other financial vehicles sector is estimated to grow by 10 percent.****

 Forensic accounting job opportunities can be found within organizations of almost any size in a variety of industries.
 Some places that you may be able to begin your career include: